-What You can Expect Out Of A Critique
+What You Can Expect Out Of A Critique

 We will start by addressing all the changes that we can detect and we think are beneficial to the image.
 Then, at a later time, we will go over all the little mistakes which could be improved on and tweaks on how to get there.
 Please, don’t be encouraged!
 We all make mistakes and we all are here to learn from each other and grow.
 You might have different opinions and disagree with some decisions but in the end, learning also means to select advice.
-It is up to each and everyone how to weight other’s opinions.
+It is up to each and everyone how to weigh other’s opinions.
 But, as we have been asked for ours, we will do so.

-What Has Been Done To The Image
+What Has Been Done To The Image In The Retouching Process

 Let us briefly talk about the changes made to the image which are beneficial.